xKDR/TSFrames.jl/docs/src/user_guide.md

 ## Computing rolling difference and percent change

-Similar to `apply` and `rollapply` there are specific methods to compute rolling differences and percent changes of a `TimeFrame` object.
+Similar to `apply` and `rollapply` there are specific methods to compute rolling differences and percent changes of a `TSFrame` object.
 The `diff` method computes mathematical difference of values in adjacent rows, inserting `missing` in the first row. `pctchange` computes the percentage change between adjacent rows.